 - The rateable value broadly represents the yearly rent the property could have been let for, on the open market, on a particular date.

-- This yearly rent was re-evaluated in 2010, and the particular date chosen for the market value evaluation was set as as 1st April 2008.
+- This yearly rent has been re-evaluated from 1 April 2017, and the particular date chosen for the market value evaluation was set as at 1 April 2015.

 - The Valuation Officer may alter the value if circumstances change.